Euthyrhynchus floridanus

 Euthyrhynchus floridanus, the Florida predatory stink bug, is a species of carnivorous shield bug in the family Pentatomidae, the only species in the genus Euthyrhynchus.
-It is native to the hottest parts of the southeastern United States and is considered beneficial because it feeds on many species of pest insects.
-They also feed on things such as grasshoppers and other small insects.
-This species also hunts in a pack, with up to twelve.
+It is native to the hottest parts of the southeastern United States and is considered beneficial because its diet includes many species of pest insects.

 Description

 The adult male Florida predatory stink bug is approximately 12 mm long while the female can reach 17 mm in length.
 The appearance is somewhat variable, but the ground colour is usually bluish-black or purplish-brown, and there are characteristic red spots at the sides and rear of the scutellum.
 There is also a distinctive spine on the humerus, but this species lacks the spine on the underside of the femur on the front leg that exists in other similar species found in Florida.
 The first segment of the beak-like mouthparts is short and thick which is in contrast to the slender mouthparts of its herbivorous, sap-sucking relatives.